KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 -  choose between different data representations,
 -  choose between different drill types,
--  call dialogs and functionalities that effect the pivot table,
+-  call dialogs and functionalities that effect the pivot table.
--  get additional data based on loaded model.

 .. _sidebar:
 .. figure:: media/image144.png

     Side bar.

-The side bar shows the **Menu**.
+The side bar shows the **Settings**.
 This area let you customize the Olap layout.
 As highlighted in the figure below, the Menu is divided in three subsections:

 -  drill options (a),
 -  OLAP functions (b),
 -  table functions (c),
--  what if.
+-  what if (if it is a what-if document).

 .. _sidebarmenu:
 .. figure:: media/image145a.png

     Side bar Menu.

-We start introducing the interface and leave the description to the next *Functionalities* paragraph.
+We start introducing the interface and leave the description on how they works to the next *Functionalities* paragraph.
 In particular, referring to next figure, drill types consists of:

--  position (a),
+-  position,
--  member (b),
+-  member,
--  replace (c),
+-  replace,
--  drill through (d).
+-  drill through.

 .. _drilltypes:
 .. figure:: media/image146.png